turanjanin/serbian-fiscal-receipts-parser/README.md

 $fetcher = new \Turanjanin\FiscalReceipts\Fetcher();

-// Get receipt from the given URL.
+// Get receipt from the given URL by parsing a web page.
 $receipt = $fetcher->fetchFromUrl($url);

+// Get receipt from the given URL by fetching the JSON API.
+$receipt = $fetcher->fetchFromApi($url);

 // Or, if you already have URL content stored in $html variable:
 $receipt = $fetcher->fetchFromHtml($html);